AMENORRHEA…embracing the journey

 This is how I feel in regards to my endocrine system – my hormones and menstrual cycle.
 Always putting in and never getting anything in return.

 For a bit of background, I went off oral contraceptives 18 months ago after about eight years of diligence.
-Since ditching the Pill, I have had only one stint of spotting which was in February this year, and oddly enough, on Valentine’s Day (Subliminal message?
-Hmm, maybe, but don't think I'm ready to break out the cookie dough and peanut butter just yet!).
+Since ditching the Pill, I have had only one stint of spotting which was in February this year, and oddly enough, on Valentine’s Day..
 Over the past 12 months or so, I have consulted several professionals about my amenorrhea, which is the fancy term for lack of menstrual cycle.
 It’s fairly normal for women to not have a period for several months after coming off the Pill, but pushing a year was getting a bit much…especially when you’re a tad fanatical about your health like I am.

 Just so we’re all up to speed… Polycystic ovaries is not to be confused with Polycystic Ovarian Syndrome (PCOS) which is unfortunately a fairly common and quite troubling hormonal disorder.
 With PCOS, a woman’s ovaries often produce higher levels of the male hormone androgen, which can lead to acne, weight gain, excess facial hair, depression and, in worst cases, fertility challenges.
 That said, polycystic ovaries can readily develop into the full-blown syndrome and therefore must be actively managed in a similar way to treating the syndrome.
 The key elements in the treatment plan are:

-- cut out soy products (if you have oestrogen dominance)
+cut out soy products (if you have estrogen dominance)

 Many resources go on to say that eliminating gluten and dairy are also essential.
 This is the standard advice any doctor gives his/her patient diagnosed with polycystic ovaries, or PCOS.
 My eccentric doctor took my lifestyle prescription a step further.
 He looked me in the eye and said, “Steph, you just need to fall in love and have tons of sex!”
 (You can’t make this stuff up!)
 He then proceeded to provide me with an anecdote from his own life during which his theory proved true in igniting a regular menstrual cycle… I remember there being a reference in the story to bunnies… Yikes.
 I digress.

 Now that you’ve got the full picture, I’d like to swing back around to my initial question which relates why I can’t get my period back when I am so healthy.
-Despite my assiduous efforts to regulate my hormones by adhering to the above guidelines, minus the kook’s suggestion (can’t just go humping the next person that walks in the door), I have made, from what I can tell, little to no progress!
+Despite my assiduous efforts to regulate my hormones by adhering to the above guidelines, minus the kook’s suggestion, I have made, from what I can tell, little to no progress!
 Obviously I am not getting new tests/scans done every day to monitor the cysts and hormone levels, but I haven’t received the slightest indication that Aunt Flow might like to soon come for a visit.

 So what gives?